patrickryankenneth/dpncy/README.md

 It is a revolutionary package manager that allows you to run multiple, conflicting packages and dependencies in a single Python environment. `dpncy` intelligently isolates *only* the conflicting package and its historically-correct dependencies, while your entire environment continues to share all other compatible packages.

 The result is one clean environment, infinite versions, and zero waste.

-The demo will walk you through a classic disaster scenario:
-1.  **The Disaster:** Watch `pip` destroy a perfectly good environment by forcing a downgrade for a legacy package.
-2.  **The Rescue:** See `dpncy` heroically fix the environment, restoring the modern package.
-3.  **The Right Way:** Witness `dpncy` install the old package again, this time safely isolating it in a "bubble."
-4.  **The Magic:** The grand finale shows you switching between the modern version and the bubbled version *in the same script*, proving both are available simultaneously.

 ---